-When she's not doula-ing, you can find Abby riding her bike around Brooklyn with her two boys, hanging out in Prospect Park, cooking, and maybe seeing dance or practicing yoga - two things she can't get enough of.
-She was born in and grew up in Massachusetts, minus some time abroad, and has been living in (various parts of) Brooklyn for the past 15 years.
+When she's not doula-ing, you can find Abby riding her bike around Brooklyn with her two boys, hanging out in Prospect Park, going to the beach, cooking, and maybe seeing dance or practicing yoga.
+On her rare vacations, she loves to get out and camp, traveling north in the summer and south in the winter!
+She was born in and grew up in Massachusetts, minus some time abroad, and has been living in (various parts of) Brooklyn for the past 17 years.

 Education and Trainings

 April: Epidurals and Cesarean Births, with Rebecca Dekker of Evidence Based Birth